 - 1 pound raw pecans chopped

-- Preheat the oven to 350 degrees F. Line a 9"x13" pan with parchment paper for easy bar removal.
+- Preheat the oven to 350 degrees F. Line a 9"x13" pan with parchment paper.
+Coat the pan with cooking spray.

-- In a large bowl using a hand mixer, cream 1 cup of the butter and 1/2 cup of the brown sugar until light and fluffy, about 3 minutes.
+- In a large bowl using a mixer, beat together 1 cup of the butter and 1/2 cup of the brown sugar until light and fluffy, about 3 minutes.

-- Add 1 tablespoon of the vanilla bean paste and mix until combined.
-With the mixer on low speed, add the flour and mix until the flour and butter have come together.
+- Add 1 1/2 teaspoons of vanilla extract and 1 tablespoon of water, then mix until combined.
+With the mixer on low speed, add the flour and mix until coarse crumbs form.

 - Scoop the dough into the pan.
 Use your fingertips to press the dough evenly into the pan.
-It may fight you at first.
-Stick with it and it will come together.
+It helps to use an offset spatula coated with cooking spray to get an even layer.

-- In a 4 quart saucepan over medium-high heat, combine the remaining 1 cup of butter, the remaining 1 1/2 cups of brown sugar and the corn syrup.
+- Melt the butter in a large saucepan over medium-high heat.
+Add the remaining 1 1/2 cups of brown sugar and the corn syrup.
 Stir until well blended.

 - Bring to a boil and stir frequently for 3 minutes.
 The mixture will get light and airy.
-Remove the pan from the heat and add the heavy cream and the remaining tablespoon of vanilla bean paste.
+Remove the pan from the heat and add the heavy cream and the remaining 1 1/2 teaspoons of vanilla extract.
 Stir until combined.

 - Add the pecans and stir until they are completely coated.